TERENCE RYAN DIRECTOR/ SCREENWRITER/ PRODUCER.

 In 1986 Terence and Pat Ferns organised with the BBC and CBC the first Twinning Coproduction between UK and Canada.
 They produced in the UK, GOING HOME the Award winning WWI Feature film which Terence, Produced and Directed and in Canada they produced from the Margaret Attwood book the Award winning feature film HEAVEN ON EARTH .

-The following year Terence contacted the Irish Government and proposed, with the help of Joseph Lynch of the Ireland Foreign Affairs office, the Coproduction Treaty between Canada and Ireland.
-In Canada Pat Ferns made representation to the Canadian Government and in 1989 the Coproduction Agreement was signed.
-Over the next two years Pat Ferns co-produced three Irish-Canadian films using the treaty initiated by Terence Ryan.
+1987 Terence contacted the Irish Government and proposed, with the help of Joseph Lynch of the Ireland Foreign Affairs office, Terence Ryan inicated the Coproduction Treaty between Canada and Ireland.
+In Canada Pat Ferns made representation to Telefilm and the Canadian Government, in 1989 the Coproduction Agreement was signed in Ottawa and Dublin.
+Pat Ferns co-produced two Irish-Canadian films using the treaty.

 meeting with the Irish Film Board to discuss his proposed Irish Feature Film,